Microsoft OneNote: Windows

+OneNote for Windows 10

-In 2018, Microsoft announced that for OneNote on Windows, the Universal Windows Platform (UWP) based OneNote for Windows 10, would be the default experience for Office users on Windows.
+In 2018, Microsoft announced that for OneNote on Windows, the Universal Windows Platform (UWP) based OneNote for Windows 10, now renamed "OneNote for Windows 10", would be the default experience for Office users on Windows.
 The Win32/Win64 "desktop" version would remain known as OneNote 2016 despite the release of Office 2019, would no longer receive new features, and would not be installed with Office by default, but remain available as an option.

 However, Microsoft reversed this decision in 2019; in the same year, the company announced that both versions would receive active development and the desktop version would once again be installed with Office by default.
 The desktop application was renamed to simply OneNote, matching the other programs in Office 365.
 OneNote is no longer installed with Windows starting from Windows 11, but is still available from Microsoft Store.

 In 2021, Microsoft announced that OneNote for Windows 10 would be discontinued and that they were working on migrating users and features to the desktop version.
 They also announced that it would be receiving some user interface changes to be more in line with Windows 11.

+Starting in April 2025, the OneNote for Windows 10 app began displaying a deprecation notice, encouraging users to transition to the desktop OneNote app.
+The UWP app officially reached its end of support in October 14, 2025, together with Windows 10.